 Each faction has four playable races in Classic World of Warcraft.
 Characters start in different places, have different racial abilities, looks, and they represent certain ideas and values.
 While min-maxing might be the right direction for some players, with the highest potential of being the best of the best, with the best numbers possible - some players just want to immerse themselves into a certain character.
 You can become really powerful, and find a race that will be pleasing for your eyes and mind at the same time.
 Liking the aesthetics and presentation of your character might be the most important thing that will make you enjoy this game.
 Some will like playing as a noble-looking Gnome, Dwarf, Night Elf or a Human, some - a rampaging and ruthless Orc. towering Tauren, creepy Forsaken or trolly Trolls.

-Of course every race has unique animations for all activities, attack animations can be an eye candy for some races, for some - not.
-It can legitimately speaking be a deciding factor when it comes to picking a Faction, and a Race.
+Of course, every race has unique animations for all activities, attack animations can be eye candy for some races, for some - not.
+It can legitimately speak be a deciding factor when it comes to picking a Faction, and a Race.
 Forget about stats, quest paths, mount available for each race or racials how will they tell you on tryhard min-max WoW Classic forums in way too many posts - fashion is the key.

 Alliance consists of four races bound together by the sense of duty, order, and justice.
 Each player will be able to play as either Humans, Dwarves, Night Elves or Gnomes.